Sensory nervous system: Senses and receptors

-While debate exists among neurologists as to the specific number of senses due to differing definitions of what constitutes a sense, Gautama Buddha and Aristotle classified five ‘traditional’ human senses which have become universally accepted: touch, taste, smell, sight, and hearing.
-Other senses that have been well-accepted in most mammals, including humans, include nociception, equilibrioception, kinaesthesia, and thermoception.
+While debate exists among neurologists as to the specific number of senses due to differing definitions of what constitutes a sense, Gautama Buddha and Aristotle classified five 'traditional' human senses which have become universally accepted: touch, taste, smell, vision, and hearing.
+Other senses that have been well-accepted in most mammals, including humans, include pain, balance, kinaesthesia, and temperature.
 Furthermore, some nonhuman animals have been shown to possess alternate senses, including magnetoreception and electroreception.

 Receptors

 The initialization of sensation stems from the response of a specific receptor to a physical stimulus.
 The receptors which react to the stimulus and initiate the process of sensation are commonly characterized in four distinct categories: chemoreceptors, photoreceptors, mechanoreceptors, and thermoreceptors.
 All receptors receive distinct physical stimuli and transduce the signal into an electrical action potential.
 This action potential then travels along afferent neurons to specific brain regions where it is processed and interpreted.